HashNuke/rotor/README.md

 end
 ```

-### Writing custom actions
+### Writing custom rotors

-Actions are just functions that accept data and do something.
+Rotors are just functions that accept data and do something.

-Checkout [coffee-rotor](https://github.com/HashNuke/coffee-rotor), which provides an action to compile CoffeeScript files.
+Checkout [coffee-rotor](https://github.com/HashNuke/coffee-rotor), which provides a rotor to compile CoffeeScript files.